 It would be best if you brushed your teeth after every meal or at least twice a day in the morning and the evening.
 You should thoroughly brush your teeth to make sure that there is no leftover food in the gums.

-The tongue should also be cleaned using the tongue scraper, and the back was brushed to clear off the odor-producing bacteria.
+The tongue should also be cleaned using the tongue scraper, and the back should be brushed to clear off the odor-producing bacteria.

 Good oral hygiene habits will prevent gum diseases that cause bad breath.

 Flossing should be done daily to remove all the food particles from the gums.
-That will also prevent the formation of plaque hence reduce lousy breath.
+That will also prevent the formation of plaque hence reducing lousy breath.

 it would be best if you did a dental checkup at least twice a year.

-A dentist will be able to remove the plaque and check for gum diseases.
+A dentist can remove the plaque and check for gum diseases.
 Also, dentists can polish your teeth to remove any discoloration due to smoking or other causes.

-While checking for the cause of the bad breath, a dentist might diagnose the root canal infection and make a referral to the endodontist who will perform a dental procedure to prevent infection and manage pain.
-First, the cavities and pulp will be cleaned and disinfected, and filled with inert material.
-Depending on your budget, the dentist can then put fillings or a dental crown.
+While checking for the cause of the bad breath, a dentist might diagnose the root canal infection and refer to the endodontist, who will perform a dental procedure to prevent infection and manage pain.
+First, the cavities and pulp will be cleaned, disinfected, and filled with inert material.
+Depending on your budget, the dentist can put fillings or a dental crown.

-Other cosmetic procedures can also be offered, like dental implants if the tooth can not be saved.
+Other cosmetic procedures, like dental implants, can also be offered if the tooth can not be saved.

 The Bottom Line

 In conclusion, bad breath can be caused by poor oral hygiene, underlying medical conditions, medicines, stress, food and alcohol, and lifestyle.
-However, in the majority of the cases, oral hygiene has been the cause of bad breath.
-The dentists can help diagnose the real cause of the bad breath and will assist in helping you in getting the bad breath.
+However, in most cases, oral hygiene has been the cause of bad breath.
+The Dentists can help diagnose the real cause of the bad breath and will assist in helping you in getting the bad breath.
 Alternatively, the dentist can refer you to the most appropriate clinical professional to help you.